pythonjobs/jobs/README.md

 We want to make the world a better place for the whole Python development community.

-When the python.org jobs service stopped working in 2014 we wanted to build an alternative that was completely free, had no advertising and performed a similar kind of service.

 ### How can you make this site free when others charge?

 This site is run like an open-source software project.

 We use the same features from GitHub that many software projects use to manage the code and content of our site.
 We use Travis to build the pages and we host the site on GitHub - all of which is totally free.

 In other words - by taking the very best free software technology we've created a the very best job board for people who love free software.